-Shot in Angola, left for dead, and now a Wetherspoons high-flyer
+Shot in the head in Angola, left for dead, now a Wetherspoons star

 "I had people who had never been this way," he says.
 "They saw the magazine, they just wanted to say congratulations, knowing where I came from."

 Since arriving in the UK, Cesar has been back to Angola once, in 2014, to get documents.
-"It was one of the scariest tings I've been through," he says.
+"It was one of the scariest things I've been through," he says.
 "The flight was fine, but the airport was scary - soldiers everywhere, guns everywhere.
 When I boarded the plane to come back, I was so relieved."

 His future, then, is in the UK - and he intends to keep working hard at Wetherspoons for his family and four children, the youngest of whom is four.